eorus/mirrorlesstimescom/content/post/2018-02-22-fujifilm-x-h1-vs-panasonic-gh5-comparison.md

 ### Fujifilm X-H1 vs Panasonic GH5 Video Specs Comparison {.amzn-taggable-text}

 The GH5 provides a faster frame rate than the X-H1.
-It can shoot movie footage at 4K/60p, while the Fujifilm is limited to 4K/30p.
+It can shoot movie bartage at 4K/60p, while the Fujifilm is limited to 4K/30p.

 <table  class=" table table-hover" width="573">
   <tr>